Summary

 Parakeet / Budgerigar | Melopsittacus undulatus (with video)

-- They have acute vision and can even move each of their eyes independently.
+• They have acute vision and can even move each eye independently.

 Available at Burnsville Center, Sustainable Safari